cleall/cleall/README.md

 - 👋 Hi, I am @cleall i am a Computer Systems Engineer.
 - 👀 I am interested in developing my skills in order to be more prepared for a new job opportunity.
-- 🌱 I am currently learning HTML and CSS.
+- 🌱 I am currently trying to complete Relational Databse certification from freeCodeCamp.
 After completing this step i would like to learn more about python programming, data science/analysis, data visualization, databases for data science/analysis and how to build machine learning models in combination with artificial intelligence tools.
 - 📫 How to reach me, for the moment i am just getting started with github so is going to take some time for me to share some projects and start reaching out other people.

 - Thanks for reading.